 Video Remote Interpreting tops the list of the top 5 video translation services in healthcare.
 It is the number one thing people think of when they hear the phrase ‘video translation services’ because its use has grown exponentially since the onset of the pandemic.

 You have probably heard of it if you’re reading this blog, but characterizing VRI as “video translation” is a misnomer.
-The reason why is Interpretation works with the spoken word, while translation deals with text.
+The reason is that Interpretation works with the spoken word, while translation deals with text.
 This is a concept that many people confuse, so do not feel bad if you did not know!

 What you need to know is Video Remote Interpreting is when an offsite interpreter is connected to a third party and a source language speaker via a video conferencing service and an electronic device with WiFi.
-Video Remote Interpreting services are used when an in-person interpreter is unavailable, which as we all remember in 2020 that was nearly every day that ended with a ‘y.’
+Video Remote Interpreting services are used when an in-person interpreter is unavailable, which as we all remember in 2020 was nearly every day that ended with a ‘y.’

 The biggest reason VRI increases patient experience in healthcare and patient outcomes is that body language is a critical aspect of interpretation.
 The ability to see an ASL medical interpreter’s movements and expressions is essential because ASL has its own grammar, syntax, and sentence structure.